Important Update on MUD/HOA Discussions

 Conclusion

 In summary, both the HOA and the MUD are currently financially secure.
 The MUD remains committed to working toward a resolution for the good of all parties.
 While previous HOA leadership was not responsive to the MUD’s requests, and this caused the negotiations to drag on for too long, we are hopeful that the current HOA leadership will work with us and we can come to a resolution soon.
-If you have any questions for the Harris County MUD 341, please contact us at http://www.hcmud341.org/contact/, or come to a Board meeting any time – they are all open to the public.
+If you have any questions for the Harris County MUD 341, please contact us at https://www.hcmud341.org/contact/, or come to a Board meeting any time – they are all open to the public.